DenisKai7/GroUp/README.md

 main: our base branches contains the backup program for our Mobile Dev.

 backend: Contains the API built with Node.js and Express to access data from the database.
 Contains the API for deploying machine learning models..
 This branch is deployed to Cloud Functions.

+dataset: Contains the dataset which the one dataset we used to build ML model.